bjoern-hempel/keras-machine-learning-framework/markdown/keras-gpu.md

 Device mapping:
 /job:localhost/replica:0/task:0/device:GPU:0 -> device: 0, name: GeForce GTX 1060 6GB, ...
 ---------------

+Information: You are running this script with GPU support.
 ```

 ### Test the CPU environment (just for comparison)